 You can however replay previous quests that you have completed.
 Unlike the

 previous game, the mission briefing screen is now gone.
 Instead, each mission

 flows to another with a cut scene revealing part of the story and the objectives

 of that scenario.
 Therefore, each scenario will have a series of Objectives

-to complete; if you fail to complete them, the mission will end in defeat.
+to complete; if you fail to complete them, the mission will

 There are also optional quests that can be initiated during the scenario.

 As the name suggests, they are purely optional and have little bearing on